pages-themes/minimal/pages/projects/menieres.md

 ### Funding

-The MDmap is a project initiated as part of MD-CONNECT project funded by FNR INTER/mobility and Andalusian Health Department.
+The MDmap is a project initiated as part of MD-CONNECT project funded by the [FNR INTER Mobility](https://www.fnr.lu/funding-instruments/inter-mobility/) and Andalusian Health Department.

 ### Publications